TomNotArtem/Android_11_on_HTC_One_M7/README.md

 ## Download and install TWRP::

-0. Download [TWRP](https://dl.twrp.me/m7univ/) and rename it to recovery.img.
+0. Download latest version [TWRP](https://dl.twrp.me/m7univ/) and rename it to recovery.img.
 If the zip archive is downloaded, then you need to pull out the recovery.img file from there
 1. Place the file you downloaded in the same folder where the Android files are, that is C:\android
 2. Switch the phone to fastboot mode
 3. Now type in the command line: